kevingstewart/next-sslo-api-reference/inspection-services/README.md

 ${\large{\textbf{\textsf{\color{red}Update\ an\ Inspection\ Service}}}}$

-Updating an existing inspection service required the ID of the target inspection service.
+Updating an existing inspection service requires the ID of the target inspection service.

 **Basic**
 ```bash